Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 Desember 2025 18.22.12 UTC
+- WIB: Minggu, 7 Desember 2025 19.52.36 UTC
-- WITA: Minggu, 7 Desember 2025 19.22.12 UTC
+- WITA: Minggu, 7 Desember 2025 20.52.36 UTC
-- WIT: Minggu, 7 Desember 2025 20.22.12 UTC
+- WIT: Minggu, 7 Desember 2025 21.52.36 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: nature
+Kategori: motivational